 Ridge View Academy's economic outlook continues to be strong.
-The school has been able to rely on strong reserves that it built up over the years in anticipation of changes in economic conditions.
+The school has built up strong reserves in anticipation of changes in economic conditions.
 Although population numbers have continued to decline, the school has adapted by reducing spending.

-The preliminary budget for 2013/2014 was done without increasing its population count from 2012/2013 and includes a 3.8% increase in per pupil funding.
-Expenditures are expected to be less than those estimated for 2012/2013 by \$166,064, as well as less than actual for the same period by \$157,123.
+The preliminary budget for 2014/2015 was done without increasing its population count from 2013/2014 and a 2.7% increase in per pupil funding.
+Expenditures are expected to be less than those estimated for 2013/2014 by \$60,356 as well as less than actual for the same period by \$169,867.